Valekhin0/FilesSourceManager/README.md

 > [!WARNING]
 > You cannot use `_name`, `_type`, and `_parent` as folder or file names, as this will result in a `SourceManagerError` error.
 However, if you add a few letters to them or, for example, a file extension, > then there will be no error.
 ### Directory manipulation
-After calling the "init()" function, you can conveniently access the created directories:
+After calling the `init()` function, you can conveniently access the created directories:
 ```ts
 init(config);
 console.log(config.content.project1.src.abc.toString());